 3.6 Some contracts of insurance include an option for the premium to be paid as an initial sum followed by a series of further (smaller) instalments.
-Except in the limited case set out in paragraph 3.5A above, the PRA does not view any approach that notionally splits a contract into parts as being compatible with Matching Adjustment 2.3.
-The PRA's view is that such a treatment would also undermine the ability of the insurer to manage its MA portfolio separately from the rest of the business, as required by [x] of the MA regulations.
+Except in the limited cases set out in paragraphs 3.5A, 3.5B and 3.5C above, the PRA does not view any approach that notionally splits a contract into parts as being compatible with Matching Adjustment 2.3.
+The PRA's view is that such a treatment would also undermine the ability of the insurer to manage its MA portfolio separately from the rest of the business, as required by regulation 4(6)(b) of the IRPR regulations.